 Grand Valley State Softball Camps

-Jen (Mackson) Rivera will enter her fourth season as Grand Valley State's top assistant coach in the 2018 campaign, as she was promoted to that position in July 2014.
+Jen (Mackson) Rivera will enter her sixth season as Grand Valley State's top assistant coach in the 2020 campaign, as she was promoted to that position in July 2014.
 Rivera spent the previous 10 seasons on the Laker coaching staff as a part-time assistant coach.
 Rivera, a former All-American pitcher herself at GVSU, works heavily with the current pitching staff while serving as the primary assistant in all other functions for the team.

 A 20-game win streak (the third-longest in school history) helped GVSU post a 33-18 overall record in 2017, as the Lakers captured the GLIAC regular season championship.
 Rivera oversaw the 2017 GLIAC Pitcher of the Year in sophomore righty Allison Lipovsky, who threw a 1-0 no-hitter in the NCAA Tournament as Grand Valley State topped Indianapolis in Evansville, Ind.